docker/buildx/README.md

 ##### `docker`

-The `docker` export type writes the result image as an Docker image specification tarball https://github.com/moby/moby/blob/master/image/spec/v1.2.md on the client.
+The `docker` export type writes the single-platform result image as a Docker image specification tarball https://github.com/moby/moby/blob/master/image/spec/v1.2.md on the client.
 Tarballs created by this exporter are also OCI compatible.

+Currently, multi-platform images cannot be exported with the `docker` export type.
+The most common usecase for multi-platform images is to directly push to a registry (see [`registry`](#registry)).

 Attribute keys: